-The Pixio PXC32 offers the perfect set of specifications for someone looking for a big curved screen with a gorgeous image quality and smooth performance – for a reasonable price!
+The Pixio PXC32 offers the perfect set of specifications for someone looking for a big curved screen with gorgeous image quality and smooth performance – for a reasonable price!

-In comparison to TN and IPS panels, the VA provides the best contrast which results in exceptionally deep blacks.
-The colors may not be as accurate as that of an IPS panel, but they are certainly rich and vibrant.
+In comparison to TN and IPS panels, the VA provides the best contrast, which results in exceptionally deep blacks.
+The colors may not be as accurate as of that of an IPS panel, but they are indeed rich and vibrant.

 Furthermore, thanks to the 178-degree viewing angles, the picture won’t change in color or contrast when looked at from the sides or above/below.

 The WQHD resolution, or 2560×1440, provides a crisp and clear picture even on a huge 32″ monitor.
 In fact, you’ll get roughly the same pixel density you’d find on a 24-inch 1080p monitor.